-Many moms report that using feeding pacifiers not only helps fussy baby’s transition to solid food but results in less mess to be cleaned up during mealtime as well.
-You can find more information on feeding pacifiers here.
+Many moms report that using feeding pacifiers not only helps a fussy baby's transition to solid food but results in less mess to be cleaned up during mealtime as well.

 Glow in the dark pacifiers do just what their name suggests, they give off a lovely glow in dark surroundings.

-Many mothers report the soft light given off by the pacifier actually helps their baby to sleep, similar to a night light.
+Many mothers report the soft light given off by the pacifier during pacifier usage actually helps their baby to sleep, similar to a night light.

 As an added bonus, glow in the dark pacifiers are super easy to find if your baby drops his pacifier in the dark.

 You are probably thinking that a pacifier is one of the more simple pieces of baby equipment to buy.
 You would be correct.
 There are, however, some important points to consider when deciding on the best pacifier for your baby.

 Baby pacifiers are sized by age group.
 These ages are generally: